 I took the Insta360 Pro to a local pier with a lively atmosphere.
 To make it faster to use and to avoid drawing too much attention, I decided not to use the hardcase it came with.
 Instead I just used an old camera bag (you can see me carrying it in the sample videos).
 It made it much easier to carry the Insta360 Pro.

 I used my favorite monopod combination, the extra tall Kodak PIXPRO monopod with the tripod legs from the Monoshot.co.
+(Update: I now use a Linco steel light stand which is more stable than the PIXPRO monopod and will not sway.)
 I simply carried the Insta360 Pro with the monopod, holding it like Gandalf’s staff, using the lens cover and wiping the lens with a microfiber cloth in between shots,.
 It was much faster to shoot that way than putting it back in the camera bag every time.